jose-Abel/photo-app/README.md

 ### Acknowledgments
-Appreciate the teams at Udemy and the creator of the course Rob Percival since allows me to learn a lot of Ruby on Rails concepts and design principles.
+Appreciate the teams at Udemy and the creator of the course Rob Percival and Mashrur Hossain since allows me to learn a lot of Ruby on Rails concepts and design principles.

 ## 📝 License
 This project is MIT licensed.